Basicdx/Home-Server-Docker/rules.md

 - Use reverse proxy (Caddy) for public access
 - Vaultwarden is critical service → always isolated
 - No container should run as root unless necessary
-- Add errors (?err) in sensitives environment variables
+- Add errors (?err) in sensitives environment variables (if needed)
+- healthcheck: (if needed)
 - Always include:
   security_opt:
     - no-new-privileges:true

 ---